fotparask/rootkit_thesis/README.md

 ## Academic Purpose

-> **Note:** This code is developed strictly for educational and research purposes.
+This code is developed strictly for educational and research purposes.
 All testing should be performed in isolated environments.

 ---